EFavDB/efavdb.github.io-src/content/articles/statistics/math-of-parking-tickets.md

 minute to not pay the meter is roughly $\frac{100}{2 * 60} = 0.83$.
 Very
 sobering: In general, it costs much less to simply pay the meter.
 Alas, I am a weak man.
-I worry in future I'll continue to think it's worth a mere $83$ cents a minute of risk while I rush in to grab that needed part from my local Ace.
-And if it takes a little longer, meh, the price per minute goes down over time.
+I worry in future I'll continue to think it's worth a mere $83$ cents a minute of risk while I rush in to grab that needed part from my local Ace Hardware.
+And if it takes a little longer, ... meh, the price per minute goes down over time.

 ```python